 That’s why we built DEXMA Detect – a data-driven energy insights platform that calculates your building’s savings potential without the need to install any metering hardware.
 By anonymously comparing the electricity bill of your building with data from similar buildings, anyone can quickly and easily understand how much electricity and money their business can save.

-Looking at existing DEXMA Detect data, our Product Team found that on average, office buildings can generate 37.4% in potential energy savings – and that’s just for electricity!
+Looking at existing DEXMA Detect data, our team of Experts found that on average, office buildings can generate 37.4% in potential energy savings – and that’s just for electricity!
 (Are you forgetting about gas and thermal sources?
 Tsk tsk!
 More about that here.)

-To get a personalised energy savings recommendations and understand how much your building can save, try DEXMA Detect for free:
+To get a personalised energy savings recommendations and understand how much your building can save, ask for a personalised demo.

 2. Someone Please Cut the Lights